The perfect advice for anyone who’s struggling to make ends meet:

 Even though you may feel like you can’t save money this method may help you

-With Rize I like that I get to be in more control of how much money I’m saving towards my goals.
-I also get to set up multiple goal buckets.
+I use Capone 360 to set up multiple goal buckets.
 Which you know I love because when your money is jumbled into one account it’s hard to really separate in your mind which amount of money goes to what.
 For example if I’m saving for my first home I can have a first home savings account, if I’m saving for my rainy day fund I can add another rainy day fund.
 For me it’s always been helpful to see which goals I’m reaching.
-Unlike Digit you get to set a specific target goal and choose how much you can commit to save each month.

 You have to build your own.
 This week I want you to start thinking about your skills and talents.
 Really sit down and create a list.
 Start asking your friends and family what do they think that you’re good at and then start thinking about ways you can offer this as a service.